ansari1375/digiato.com-scraper/README.md

 # digiato.com-scraper

-This python script scrapes today's news from https://digiato.com (a tech news website).
+This python script scrapes today's news from https://digiato.com (a Persian tech news website).

 First of all, make sure that you have the required libraries installed in your environment: